Kinene1/Grape-Tile-Amplicon-Scheme/README.md

 10. Grapevine Fleck Virus (GFkV)
 11. Grapevine Rupestris Stem Pitting assocciated Virus (GRSPaV)

-This primer scheme https://github.com/Kinene1/Grape-Tile-Amplicon-Scheme/tree/main/primer-scheme/Grape/Tile/V2 is to used with the **targted amplicon sequencing assay for simultaneous detection of eleven grapevine viruses assay** link..
+Our customised [primer scheme](https://github.com/Kinene1/Grape-Tile-Amplicon-Scheme/tree/main/primer-scheme/Grape/Tile/V2) is to used with the **targted amplicon sequencing assay for simultaneous detection of eleven grapevine viruses assay** link..

 ## Data analysis (how to use our customised primer scheme)
 We recomened using the [InterArtic wrapper](https://github.com/Psy-Fer/interARTIC) created by Ferguson et al 2022 and our primer scheme.
 Alternatvely one can map raw reads directly to the reference provided in our customised primer scheme.

 ### Using the InterArtic wrappper.
-The InterArtic uses bioinformatics resources from the ARTIC Network and was originally created to analyse CoV-2 but it is also ** suitable for analysis of amplicon scheme like the ones presented here (link)
+The [InterArtic wrapper](https://github.com/Psy-Fer/interARTIC) uses bioinformatics resources from the [ARTIC Network](https://github.com/artic-network/artic-ncov2019) and was originally created to analyse CoV-2 but it is also ** suitable for analysis of amplicon scheme like the ones presented here (link)